3pillarlabs/spring-data-simpledb/README.md

 ### Primitive field conversions ###

 The current version supports converting all primitive types but *Character*.
 More that that, *Float.MIN_VALUE* and *Double.MIN_VALUE* cannot be converted accurately.

+### Custom select
+Methods annotated with @Query can run custom SimpleDb valid queries.

+Since nested object fields are stored in SimpleDb as multiple Items

+    public class Company {
+        private Customer customer;
+    }
+    will be stored in SimpleDb as a list of attributes for each customer field: customer.name
+    customer.age
+    ...

+A select like the following won't be a SimpleDB valid select statement and __won't be executed__:

+    select customer from `testDb.company`

+Nevertheless the following will be a valid SimpleDb select statement and __will be executed__:

+    select customer.name from `testDb.company`

 DEV_NOTES: Please use http://dillinger.io/ when editing this file